manudelu/ws_uspace_control_room/README.md

 * **Simulation Mode (software-in-the-loop)**

     * Prepare the AirSim configuration by running the helper Python script (`Documents/AirSim/update_settings.py`).
 This script generates or updates the `settings.json` file with drone positions based on the starting positions provided in your CSV file.
+    * In Unreal Engine, manually set the CesiumGeoreference GPS position for Drone 1.
+This ensures that the Unreal world coordinates are correctly aligned with PX4 and AirSim.
+    * If using a real or simulated DJI drone connected via MQTT, ensure that DJI Assistant 2 is running in simulation mode and that the drone's GPS position is properly set to match the simulation environment.
+This allows telemetry from the DJI drone to integrate correctly with the Control Room.
     * Start Unreal Engine and launch the simulation.
     * Use the provided `launch_all.sh` script to automatically build and source the workspace, start PX4 SITL, Micro XRCE-DDS Agent, ROS 2 Control Room nodes, and other necessary services.
 Internally, the script performs the following steps:
         * Build the workspace: